 Recessions are strongly associated with market drawdowns.
 Indeed, 8 of 10 bear markets have occurred during recessions.
-As we discussed in this month’s Economic Risk Factor Update, right now the conditions that historically have signaled a potential recession are not in place.
-There are, however, signs that risks are out there, with a weaker-than-expected jobs report and consumer confidence highlighting some of the risks.
-On an absolute basis, most of the major signals are not yet in a high-risk zone.
-But trends remain negative, and all five of the signals are at a yellow light.
-As such, we have kept economic factors at a yellow light for January.
+As we discussed in this month’s Economic Risk Factor Update, the National Bureau of Economic Research declared that a recession started in February.
+On top of that, most of the major economic indicators we cover monthly remain at concerning levels, despite continued economic recovery during the month.
+As such, we have kept the economic factors at a red light for January.

 Beyond the economy, we can also learn quite a bit by examining the market itself.
 For our purposes, two things are important: